 HF Flagpole Antenna

 There are many options for Flagpole Antennas used for the HF Bands.
-Linear antenna and Base Loaded antenna are the antennas discussed here;
+Designs for Linear and Base Loaded antenna are two common solutions to matching a short antenna;

 - Linear antenna is good for single band solution for physically "short" antennas that electrically look like a 1/4 Wavelength.
 The linear is a good candidate for a 40M flagpole and with a remote turner can be a multiband solution.

 - Base Loaded antenna can be a single band or 80M to 15M multiband solution using relay controlled taps on the base load coil.